Back-action supercurrent diodes

 To further confirm the role of the control resistor in driving the supercurrent non-reciprocity, we display the critical currents with respect to the gate voltage normalized by the back-action contribution in Fig.~\ref{SDE}k.
 By defining $V_{g,c}^{\pm} = V_g^0 - I_c^{\pm} R_c$, positive and negative critical currents become identical within the experimental accuracy (see also Supplementary Figure 2).

-As previously outlined, the transconductance $g_m$ plays a key role in the diode performance.
+As previously outlined, the transconductance $g_m$ plays a key role in the performance.
 Figure~\ref{SDE}l shows the evolution of $g_m =\partial \langle I_c \rangle / \partial V_g^0$ as a function of the gate voltage for $R_c = 2$\,k$\Omega$ and different bath temperatures (see also Supplementary Figure\,3). $g_m$ exhibits a peak at $|V_g^0| \simeq 32$\,V and can be tuned by the temperature (see the inset for a maximum of $g_m$ at different temperatures).
 Its decrease at high $T$ can be ascribed to temperature-induced decay of the critical current~\cite{mar23}.

 Finally, it may be convenient to estimate the strength of the back-action.
 For the toy model developed in the first section, the parameter $\alpha$ weights the dependence of the critical current on the supercurrent and the rectification.
 The analogous quantity in our experiment is $-R_c g_m$, a dimensionless parameter that quantifies $d I_c /dI$.
 Figure~\ref{SDE}m shows the rectification efficiency evaluated at its maximum $\eta_{max}$ as a function of $-R_c g_m^{max}$.
 A linear trend is observed, as in the model where $\eta = \alpha$ (see Supplementary Figure\,4).
 Black dots are obtained at 1K by changing the control resistor $R_c$, whereas the data next to the axes origin are measured by tuning the transconductance $g_m$ by changing the bath temperature (color code as in Fig.~\ref{SDE}l).
-Remarkably, our diode reaches a quasi-ideal rectification efficiency, $\eta_{max}\simeq$ 88\,\% for $R_c$= 22\,k$\Omega$ at $T=1$\,K.
+Remarkably, our device reaches a quasi-ideal rectification efficiency, $\eta_{max}\simeq$ 88\,\% for $R_c$= 22\,k$\Omega$ at $T=1$\,K.

-We now demonstrate possible applications of our device as a supercurrent diode with tunable polarity and as a half-wave rectifier.
+We now demonstrate possible applications of our device as a half-wave rectifier with tunable polarity.
 Figure~\ref{diode}a presents a color plot of $I-V$ characteristics as a function of the gate voltage $V_g^0$ for a control resistor $R_c=22$\,k$\Omega$.
-The yellow vertical lines define three working regimes depending on the gate voltage: no sizable rectification, marked by a conventional (reciprocal) Josephson junction symbol; the supercurrent diode regimes with dominant negative or positive supercurrent, corresponding to the left and right region of the plot respectively.
-Therefore, the system operates as a quasi-ideal supercurrent diode whose polarity can be changed by simply inverting the sign of the gate voltage.
+The yellow vertical lines define three working regimes depending on the gate voltage: no sizable rectification, marked by a conventional (reciprocal) Josephson junction symbol; and two non-reciprocal regimes with dominant negative or positive supercurrent, corresponding to the left and right region of the plot respectively.
+Therefore, the system operates as a quasi-ideal supercurrent rectifier whose polarity can be changed by simply inverting the sign of the gate voltage.